geographiclib/geographiclib/js/GeographicLib.md

 ### Change log

 * Version 1.50 (released 2019-mm-dd)
+  * PolygonArea can now handle arbitrarily complex polygons.
+In the case of self-intersecting polygons the area is accumulated "algebraically", e.g., the areas of the 2 loops in a figure-8 polygon will partially cancel.
+  * Fix two bugs in the computation of areas when some vertices are specified by an added edge.
+  * Fix bug in computing unsigned area.
+  * When parsing DMS strings ignore various non-breaking spaces.
+  * Fall back to system versions of hypot, cbrt, log1p, atanh if they are available.
+  * Math.cbrt, Math.atanh, and Math.asinh preserve the sign of &minus;0.

 * Version 1.49 (released 2017-10-05)
   * Use explicit test for nonzero real numbers.